 More rear focused

 Despite my criticisms of the remade tap, they were fairly similar, with the same general idea – high fragrance, high minerality, low alkalinity.
 The flavors were similar as well.
 I have a theory why they were so different – I used sea salt instead of pure salt.
 Sea salt is 30 percent magnesium chloride.
 Whoops!
 So, to anyone making a mineral recipe with salt, including Truth Serum, it makes a big difference if you use pure NaCl (which is hard to find without anti-caking agents, but there’s a link in the Water Guide).
 This experiment will be worth repeating in the future with pure NaCl.

 What did I learn?

 The general takeaway, besides the impurity of sea salt, is that fake water is an approximation, and there are many factors that make natural water superior to it.
+(Edit: this is to say, given the same mineral profile.
+An artificially made good mineral profile is better than a naturally bad one.)
 Now that I know the mineral content of my tap water, I can make small (or large) adjustments to it to modify how it behaves with tea.
 I really appreciate that my tap has good amounts of sulfate and chloride, as I can always fall back on it for a decent cup of tea.

 Sorry for being so slow on the water guide, there’s a lot to type.
 It will get done though!
 Let me know if you get your tap tested, and what the results are!